 Inside the hangar felt like an oversized shed.
 Lights hung from the ceiling, illuminating the fighter jet at its heart.
 A few tools lay on the shelves of the wall, tied together by a system of rails used by a ladder that could be rolled along the floor.
 Rubber marks proved the ladders use.
 A Second Republic flag hung from the wall on the back of the hangar.

 It was only once he had inspected the room that Jann noticed Manny walking down the ramp.
 “Where ya going?”
 Manny stopped and turned.
 “So, that’s it?”

 “You learned everything you could without being shot at when you did training in Cold Lake kid.”
 Manny shrugged.
 Seeing that wasn’t instilling any confidence in his new squadron member, he paused, looked at the bright, blue midday sky, sighed, and walked back into the hangar.
 Placing a hand on Jann’s shoulder, he smirked, “If you’re as good as Jean said you were son, you’ll do fine.
 I’ll get you through these first few weeks.
 After a few sorties, you’ll be right at home here.”
 Jann nodded reluctantly, and Manny retreated.
 “Welcome to Tactical Fighter Squadron 71.
 Eagle Squadron.
 You’re in amazing hands son.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ravajavaWrite a Review